My research primarily examines status—one's relative rank within a social context—across three levels: individual, dyadic, social networks.

 How are differences in well-being between low- and high-SES students' related to their social networks?

-Low-socioeconomic status (SES) students disproportionately reported poorer well-being.
-Some literature suggests that social network connections can mitigate these "well-being gaps," and this work suggests one's subjective perception of social connection (e.g., the number of peers one nominates as a friend) plays a critical role in these gaps, even beyond the number of peers who nominate them.
-To analyze large, social network data (N > 1000), I used social network analysis, mediation analysis, and multiple linear regression.
+Across the United States, low-socioeconomic status (SES) students disproportionately report poorer well-being.
+Some literature suggests that social connections can mitigate these "well-being gaps."
+Building on past research, this work reveals that one's subjective perception of social connection (e.g., the number of friend nominations) plays a critical role in these gaps, even beyond how many peers perceive them to be a friend (e.g., incoming friend nominations).
+Leveraging social network approaches, I provide insight to researchers and practitioners on efforts to improve student well-being.

 Courtney, A. L., Baltiansky, D., Fang, W. M., Roshanaei, M., Aybas, Y. C., Samuels, N. A., ... & Zaki, J. (2024).
 Social microclimates and well-being.
 Emotion, 24(3), 836.